 Big Five has a sustainable vision that encompasses working with companies, accommodations and suppliers who share our corporate philosophy of responsible tourism.
 In East Africa, for example, Kenya has for generations been ‘the’ safari destination.
 We have all heard about or witnessed scenes of a dozen vehicles surrounding one lion trying to catch a nap.
 How do we balance the needs of animals, local communities and visitors?
 Each segment is vital to the future survival of the animals, cultures and ecosystems of Africa.

 We believe that part of the answer can be found in private conservancies such as the Selenkay Conservancy, adjacent to Kenya’s Amboseli National Park.
 This 15,000-acre private game reserve in the heart of Maasailand admits only 18 visitors per day.
 It is one of a growing number of conservancies leading the way in habitat conservation as one of the best solutions to help save Africa’s wild places and the animals that inhabit them for the future generations.

-We are also looking at promoting and supporting destinations such as Namibia, which has sustainability written into its constitution and Costa Rica, which aims to be the first carbon neutral nation, among others.
+We also promote and support destinations such as Namibia, which has sustainability written into its constitution, and Costa Rica, which aims to be the first carbon neutral nation.

 Big Five Tours & Expeditions’ nonprofit Spirit of Big Five Foundation is dedicated to Supporting Sustainable Tourism for a Better Tomorrow. www.spiritofbigfive.org